Scaling Quantum Machine Learning without Tricks: Full-Resolution and Diverse Image Generation: Introduction

 State-of-the-art methods for quantum image generation rely on \emph{tricks} to circumvent scaling issues related to high-dimensional (high-resolution) images.
 We recognize two widely used techniques: \begin{enumerate}[leftmargin=*, labelindent=5pt] \item \emph{Dimensionality reduction:} This method uses principal component analysis (PCA)~\citep{stein_QuGANQuantumState_2021,silver_MosaiQQuantumGenerative_2023,chu_IQGANRobustQuantum_2023,solanki_HighResolutionFashionImage_2024,khatun_QuantumGenerativeLearning_2024} or neural networks, including autoencoders,~\citep{rudolph_GenerationHighResolutionHandwritten_2022,j_QuantumGenerativeAdversarial_2022,chang_LatentStylebasedQuantum_2024,shu_VariationalQuantumCircuits_2024,ma_QuantumAdversarialGeneration_2025} to generate images in a lower-dimensional \emph{latent} space.
-The output of the small quantum model is then classically post-processed to recover the original image dimensions. \item \emph{Patch generation:} This method circumvents high dimensionality by generating smaller patches of the images, where each patch uses a separate quantum generator, usually trained simultaneously~\citep{huang_ExperimentalQuantumGenerative_2021,tsang_HybridQuantumClassical_2023,thomas_VAEQWGANImprovingQuantum_2024}. \end{enumerate} Importantly, both methods circumvent high-dimensional data by generating low-dimensional quantum model outputs and may supplement them with classical computation to recover the original image dimensions.
+The output of the small quantum model is then classically post-processed to recover the original image dimensions. \item \emph{Patch generation:} This method circumvents high dimensionality by generating smaller patches of the images, where each patch uses a separate quantum generator, usually trained simultaneously~\citep{silver_MosaiQQuantumGenerative_2023,huang_ExperimentalQuantumGenerative_2021,tsang_HybridQuantumClassical_2023,thomas_VAEQWGANImprovingQuantum_2024}. \end{enumerate} Importantly, both methods circumvent high-dimensional data by generating low-dimensional quantum model outputs and may supplement them with classical computation to recover the original image dimensions.
 As a result, it becomes unclear whether the quantum model plays a non-trivial role in the generation.
 This is particularly true for the first method type, where a neural network may cover most of the generation.
 Thus, we consider \citet{tsang_HybridQuantumClassical_2023}, a patch-generation QGAN with one quantum generator per image row, as the previous state-of-the-art and baseline for comparison.
-Notably, despite these tricks, prior QGANs suffered from limited visual quality and diversity, producing scattered pixels and unrealistic class mixing even on three-class datasets.
+Notably, despite these tricks, prior QGANs often suffered from limited visual quality and diversity, producing scattered pixels and unrealistic class mixing even on three-class datasets.
 By presenting a single end-to-end quantum generator for diverse images at full resolution, we provide evidence for the capability and scalability of quantum generative modeling when appropriately designed.
+As detailed in our comparative review (App.~\ref{app:prev_works}), this represents a substantial scaling leap in true quantum generative capacity: measured by both the dimensionality of the data directly generated by quantum processing and the number of dataset classes simultaneously modeled.
+Even against the most competitive patch-based models, we achieve an $18\times$ dimensionality scaling over the largest binary generator \cite{thomas_VAEQWGANImprovingQuantum_2024}, and a factor $37\times$ scaling over our primary (up to 3 classes) baseline~\cite{tsang_HybridQuantumClassical_2023}.
+Furthermore, whereas prior implementations typically resort to single-class generation with inherently limited visual variety, our model is explicitly scaled to generate across all dataset classes.
+Compared with works that heavily rely on classical dimensionality-reduction techniques, our scaling in the actual quantum-generated dimensions expands by up to two orders of magnitude.